RobinKumar5986/wwwhisper/README.md

 ![Login prompt](https://raw.github.com/wrr/www/master/mixedbit.org/wwwhisper_screens/persona_dialog.png)

-After successful authentication, wwwhisper checks that the user is allowed to visit a given site.
+After successful authentication, wwwhisper checks that the user is allowed to visit the URL.
 If this is the case, the user is taken to the site:

 ![Access granted](https://raw.github.com/wrr/www/master/mixedbit.org/wwwhisper_screens/access_granted.png)